 - Once you’ve found the right match, research the person or department responsible for sponsorships, and don’t be afraid to use mutual contacts to make the first introduction.

 - Then, prepare a professional and engaging pitch that speaks to how a potential partnership could help enhance your reach and their reach.
 Searching for a sponsor for an online or hybrid event?
 Check out our tips for how to solicit corporate sponsorships for your virtual fundraising events.

 How to Form Relations with Corporate Sponsorships

 You’ve mastered the art of pitching to corporate sponsors and delivered a dynamic pitch that shows how your brand objectives align, highlights the mutually beneficial aspects of the sponsorship, and offers feasible examples of initiatives to illustrate a potential pathway forward.
 Afterward, you followed up with the business to thank them for their time and keep the conversation going.
 Now that the sponsorship is in the books, you’ll want to continue working proactively with your partner.
-Schedule regular meetings to go over expectations, roles, and tactics, and speak openly about any changes or developments.
-Be sure to show them how much you value their support and what their sponsorship means for your cause.
-With consistent, transparent communication, you can form a solid foundation on which to build future initiatives.
+Schedule regular meetings to review expectations, roles, and tactics and speak openly about any changes or developments.
+Show them how much you value their support and what their sponsorship means for your cause.
+With consistent, transparent communication, you can form a solid foundation to build future initiatives.

 Common Assumptions of Corporate Sponsorship